katzarov/backing-tracks-nestjs/README.md

 ## App Stack

 - NestJS
 - TypeORM - I don't like it, never liked it.
-And now It also seems dead.
-I'd check out Prisma again - they have done some major rearchitecting that might solve the previous pain points.
+And now it also seems dead.
+I'd check out Prisma again - they have done some major rearchitecting that might solve the previous pain points... like it can finally do joins at the db level, need to check if its still too big for a Lambda and how it performs there.
+If all good - will switch to it..
+Also, same as with class-validator<->Zod, I caught myself having slightly wrong TS type.. instead of the TS types just being infered/autogen-ed for me based on the schema.
 - Class Validator - I like it but inferring the TS types from the schema is just plain better - so will be replacing this with Zod.
 - Postgres => we are moving to DynamoDB cause its the only serverless pay per request db that AWS offers.
 And works great with a bunch of lambdas.
+Actually, kinda wrong, and first we are gonna try Neon/Prisma Postgres/Aurora serverless v2 (it can finally scale down to 0, but is unusable for our use case cause of 15s cold start).
+We will still use DynamoDB, but for now, just for the queue/notificaion system/and maybe for collectiing some user data that we can later use to build a recommendataion engine for.
 - BullMQ (queue system built on top of Redis).
 I like it but now I need to rebuild the system using AWS event driven arch(EDA) primitives.
 - ffmpeg, yt-dlp